almende/eve/concepts/introduction.md

 ## Agent model {#agentdefinition}

-For a good understanding of Eve, it is important to look at its concept "Agent".
+For a good understanding of Eve, it is important to look at its concept **Agent**.
 The basic definition of agent is: A software entity that represents existing, external, sometimes abstract, entities.
 Examples of such entities are: human beings, physical objects, abstract goals, etc. To be able to function, the agent needs to be able to run independently of the entity it represents.
 This autonomous behavior requires a basic set of features, which Eve provides for its agents.
 These features are:

 -  **time independence**, scheduling, independent of the represented entity.
 -  **memory**, the possibility to keep a model of the state of the world
 -  **communication**, a common language to communicate between agents

 Eve provides these features as services to the agents, therefor the implementation of the agent can focus on the domain specific logic and data management.